Categories

 [Update] Avid president/CEO Gary Greenfield clarified that Avid’s current restructuring is focused on re-allocating resources in a changing company.
 As they should be.

-9 responses to “Why are we all worried Apple will abandon Pro Video… [Updated Jan 16]”
+9 replies on “Why are we all worried Apple will abandon Pro Video… [Updated Jan 16]”

 Apple, as you know, is under the microscope on every move they make.
 There are more Apple Kool-aid drinkers than Avid Kool-aid drinkers.
 This makes any Apple move fodder for rumor sites.
 No avidrumors.com around, is there?